Ethical Hacking Cheat Sheet

 This crack relies on a word list.
 The

-available on Kali Linux.
+list is directly available on Kali Linux.

 Windows Lanman passwords